What Is Commodity Channel Index (CCI)?

 The CCI compares the current price to an average price over a period of time.
 The indicator fluctuates above or below zero, moving into positive or negative territory.
 While most values, approximately 75%, fall between -100 and +100, about 25% of the values fall outside this range

 - When the CCI is above +100, this means the price is well above the average price.
 This indicates that there is an prevailing uptrend, hence we can go long when the indicator crosses above 100

 - When the CCI is below -100, this means the price is well below the average price.
 This indicates that there is a prevailing downtrend, hence we can go short when the indicator crosses below -100.

 You can create crypto trading strategies without coding on Mudrex using simple ‘blocks’.
 You can connect multiple blocks and define conditions on those connections or ‘paths’ to create your strategy on Mudrex.

 As discussed above, lets first write our entry/exit conditions so that we know what to do:

 When the CCI is above +100, this means the price is well above the average price.
 This indicates that there is a prevailing uptrend, hence we can go long when the indicator crosses above 100

 BUY: When CCI crosses up +100

-When the CCI is below 0, it indicates that the uptrend has exhausted.
+When the CCI is below 0, it indicates that the uptrend has been exhausted.
 Hence we can go long when the indicator crosses below 0.